-STAAR Alternate, and an accommodated version of STAAR for students receiving special education services, who meet certain criteria established by the state, will be available for eligible students, as determined by the student's ARD committee.
+STAAR Alternate 2, and for students receiving special education services, who meet certain criteria established by the state, will be available for eligible students, as determined by the student's ARD committee.

 A student's ARD committee will determine whether successful performance on the EOC assessments will be required for graduation within the parameters identified in state rules and the student's personal graduation plan.